diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

-- Think about how to handle paths to images/sound
-    - Grunt task to create a file with name/paths pairs.
-    - Pick up urls from another file to create mappings for remote resources.
-        - This could be loaded as a text file when needed, or maybe a module.
-In any case, should be lightweight.
-        - The idea is to have something else other than raw strings in the code.
+- Asset Paths
+    - Update howto.html with new grunt task and related files

+- Sound
     - Refactor sound-player so it loads things and plays them as they become available.
+        - _index.html
+        - add remote-assets.json
+        - package.json

+- Sound
+    - asset-map
+    - sound-player lazy loading
     - Add functionality to manipulate an individual sound channel to the sound-player

-- Tag latest version of game-builder
+    - Update Sound example

+- Timers
+    - Something to get the current milliseconds left in a timer
+    - Update Timer example

+- State Machines
+    - asset-map

+- Get a cool logo for Game-Builder

 - Extensions 2
     - TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
     - Keyboard extension, block keyboard keys when pausing the game ( No Demo )

+- Tag latest version of game-builder

+- Deploy gh-pages

 -Examples v4
     - Use HTML to add some on screen explanation of what is going on
-    - Or anything to make them look prettier.
-    - Some CSS to decorate the sorroundings?
-Maybe a Frame for the canvas.

 - Spike Performance Boost
     - Canvas caching